Organizational Members

 The Association of Programs for Rural Independent Living is a national membership organization dedicated to advancing the rights and responsibilities of people with disabilities in rural America.
 APRIL provides leadership and resources on rural independent living through a national network of rural centers for independent living, statewide independent living councils and individuals concerned with the unique aspect of rural independent living.
 The goal of APRIL is to work together to find solutions to common problems and to bring rural issues in independent living into focus on the national level.

-CBM US is an international Christian development organization, committed to improving the quality of life of people with disabilities in low income regions of the world.
-CBM works in partnership with local organizations around the world to realize this commitment
+CBM is a Christian international development organisation, committed to improving the quality of life of people with disabilities in the poorest communities of the world irrespective of race, gender or religious belief.

 Disability Rights Education and Defense Fund, Inc (DREDF), founded in 1979, is a leading national civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities.
 The mission of (DREDF) is to advance the civil and human rights of people with disabilities through legal advocacy, training, education, and public policy and legislative development.